The Esoteric School

 To find out more about the esoteric school you can attend classes in London and around the UK.
 Check the UK Centres page for locations.

-The London Centre has an open meeting on Monday evenings from 6.30 pm to 9.15pm.
+The London Centre has an open meeting on Monday evenings from 6.30pm to 9pm.
 This evening is open to anyone of whatever background or faith.
 The evening starts with an hour of chanting and dancing, followed by an open message class where we study the teachings of Hazrat Inayat Khan and other mystics and sages.
 The group then breaks into smaller classes to study the teachings of Hazrat Inayat Khan in greater detail.
 There is a newcomers’ class which is open to all.
-Location and directions
+Please note: all our gatherings are now taking place on zoom.
+Email the Office to find out more.